samfearn/MathsDept/_posts/2018-07-20-buildingthesite1.md

 ### Server-side Scripts ###

 The fourth and final main type of file used in building a standard website is a server-side programming language file.
 Popular choices of server-side languages include PHP, Perl, JavaScript (on the server with Node.js), Python and Ruby.
 Because these programs are run on the web server, rather than in the clients browser as with JavaScript, they are able to achieve things that client-side scripts cannot.
 For instance, server-side scripts can be used to communicate with a database of users and customise the interface to a website based on the user accessing the site.
+These server side scrips can dynamically produce the HTML that is received by the users browser, and in this case it is possible to have a website that doesn't have any `.html` pages at all, with all the HTML being the output of script files.

 Having discussed the main building blocks of a website, I can finally explain what I meant when I said that this site is a 'static' website build with Jekyll.
 This simply means that it contains no server-side scripting -- each user of the site is served the same content by the web server.